Applying for a student visa

 - a simplified single immigration risk framework for all international students.

 If you are offshore when applying, you will be need to apply for your student visa online.
-You can only start the online application after you receive the electronic Confirmation of Enrolment (eCOE).
-We will only issue an eCOE after you have accepted your course offer.
+You can only start the online application after you receive the Confirmation of Enrolment (CoE).
+We will only issue an CoE after you have accepted your course offer.

-The DIBP online student visa application will assess you against a range of criteria and determine the level of English and financial capacity required.
+The HA online student visa application will assess you against a range of criteria and determine the level of English and financial capacity required.
 You are still expected to meet other requirements such as Genuine Temporary Entrant (GTE), good character and health criteria.
-For more information, visit the document checklist on the DIBP website.
+For more information, visit the document checklist on the HA website.

 The post study work visa known as the Temporary Graduate visa (subclass 485) is not affected by the change.

-For more information regarding the student visa changes please visit the Department of Immigration and Border Protection (DIBP) website.
+For more information regarding the student visa changes please visit the Department of Home Affairs (HA) website.

 Your visa conditions